pololu/rpicsim/docs/RSpecIntegration.md

 Requiring "rpicsim/spec_helper" causes the {RPicSim::RSpec::Helpers} module to get included (i.e. mixed in) to all of your RSpec examples.

+This module provides the {RPicSim::RSpec::Helpers#start_sim start_sim} method and the methods described on the {file:PersistentExpectations.md persistent expectations page}.
-This means you can call {RPicSim::RSpec::Helpers#start_sim} in an example or a before hook to start a new simulation.
+You can call `start_sim` in an example or a before hook to start a new simulation.
-The simulation object can then be accessed with by typing `pic` in your examples.
+The simulation object can then be accessed with by typing `sim` in your examples.

 ### Basic shortcuts

-Unless you disable them, you will get access to over a dozen helper methods like `pin` and `run_to` in your RSpec examples.
+Unless you disable them, calling `start_sim` will also give you access to over a dozen basic shortcut methods like `pin` and `run_to` in your RSpec examples.
-The full list of methods can be found in {RPicSim::Pic::BasicShortcuts::ForwardedMethods}.
+The full list of basic shortcuts can be found in {RPicSim::Sim::BasicShortcuts::ForwardedMethods}.
-You can call these by simply typing their name in an RSpec example.
+You can call these by simply typing a method name in an RSpec example:

-Here are two ways to call `run_to` in an RSpec example; the shorter way makes use of a basic shortcut:

     !!!ruby
-    pic.run_to :foo
-    run_to :foo
+    run_to :foo    # equivalent to sim.run_to :foo

 ### Firmware-specific shortcuts

-Unless you disable them, you will get access to shortcuts defined by the PIC firmware you are simulating.
+Unless you disable them, you will get access to firmware-specific shortcuts defined by the simulation.
-These shortcuts correspond to items defined with {RPicSim::Pic::ClassDefinitionMethods#def_var def_var}, {RPicSim::Pic::ClassDefinitionMethods#def_flash_var def_flash_var} and {RPicSim::Pic::ClassDefinitionMethods#def_pin def_pin}.
+These shortcuts correspond to items defined with {RPicSim::Sim::ClassDefinitionMethods#def_var def_var}, {RPicSim::Sim::ClassDefinitionMethods#def_flash_var def_flash_var} and {RPicSim::Sim::ClassDefinitionMethods#def_pin def_pin}.

-For example, if your {file:DefiningSimulationClass.md simulation class} has defines a pin named `main_output`, then you can just write code like this in your RSpec examples:
+For example, if your {file:DefiningSimulationClass.md simulation class} defines a pin named `main_output`, then you can just write code like this in your RSpec examples:

     !!!ruby
     expect(main_output).to be_driving_high

-You can disable the firmware-specific shortcuts in your RSpec examples, but they will still be available on the simulation object itself (e.g. `pic.main_output`).
+You can disable the firmware-specific shortcuts in your RSpec examples, but they will still be available on the simulation object itself (e.g. `sim.main_output`).

 ### Configuring shortcuts

-RPicSim provides a custom RSpec configuration option called `pic_shortcuts` that can either be set to `:all` (default), `:basic`, or `:none`.
+RPicSim provides a custom RSpec configuration option called `sim_shortcuts` that can either be set to `:all` (default), `:basic`, or `:none`.

-If you just want to use the basic shortcuts and not the firmware-specific shortcuts, use:
+If you just want to use the basic shortcuts and not the firmware-specific shortcuts, add the following code to your `spec_helper.rb`:

     !!!ruby
     RSpec.configure do |config|
-      config.pic_shortcuts = :basic
+      config.sim_shortcuts = :basic
     end

-To turn off all the shortcuts, add the following code to your `spec_helper.rb`:
+To turn off all the shortcuts, use:

     !!!ruby
     RSpec.configure do |config|
-      config.pic_shortcuts = :none
+      config.sim_shortcuts = :none
     end

-PIC diagnostic information
+Diagnostic information
 ----

-If an error happens in a test (either from an expectation failing or from a general exception being raised), RPicSim provides augments the default output of RSpec in order to provide additional helpful information about the state of the simulated PIC.
+If an error happens in a test (either from an expectation failing or from a general exception being raised), RPicSim augments the default output of RSpec in order to provide additional information about the state of the simulation.
 When an RSpec example fails, the output you get will look something like this:

     !!!plain